LesRedfield/hide_and_sql/README.md

 DB_FILE = File.join(ROOT_FOLDER, 'YOUR_DB_FILE.db')
 ```

-- Create Ruby classes, inherited from SQLObject, to represent your SQL tables
+- Create Ruby classes, inherited from `SQLObject`, to represent your SQL tables
 - Use the singular, CamelCase version of your table names when naming your
-classes (or use the ::table_name= method to set the name manually)
+classes (or use the `::table_name=` method to set the name manually)
-- Call the ::finalize! method at the end of your class definitions to create
+- Call the `::finalize!` method at the end of your class definitions to create
 getter and setter methods

 ## Example